 Downloading can be performed through the LINKS1000 cellular communicator if the telephone line is disconnected.
-If using the LINKS1000 with Call Back, you need to program the LINKS1000 Preamble with the downloading telephone number in order for the panel to call the computer correctly.
+If using the LINKS1000 with Call Back, you need to program the LINKS1000 Preamble with the downloadredundant back up to the land line communicator (the panel will call both the land line and via the LINKS1000).
+A LINKS1000 Preamble is programmable for each telephone number in the event that the land line number is local but the LINKS1000 is required to dial an exchange.
+When programming a LINKS1000 Preamble, all unused digits must be programmed with a hex decimal "F".